 What Near came up with simplified all of that, and opened the door for aspiring ROM hackers to tackle more ambitious projects.
 The assembler, called xas, proved quickly popular, and led Near to meet kammedo, another person who wanted to see Bahamut Lagoon translated.
 They already had a group they were working with, Yonin no Translators.

 This would be Near's second attempt.
 The year was 2000, and Near was 17 years old.
 It would, once again, be a failure.
-But this time, Near was a programmer, which meant he could bend the game to his will.
+But this time, Near was a programmer, which meant they could bend the game to their will.
 Kammedo was also a programmer.
 Neither were translators.

 Their project page from 2000 illustrates their strengths and weaknesses, showing how they were able to hack the game ROM to accomplish more of their goals.
 They needed words.